 I’m starting this blog because I want to share what I know about healing with you.

 Whether traditional or alternative, every modality has something useful to offer.
 I want to integrate and share what I know and continue to learn with you.
-Some of my areas of interest are spirituality, psychology, healing, the Divine Feminine, and John of God.
+Some of my areas of interest are spirituality, psychology, healing, and the Divine Feminine.

 This blog is also about being and becoming a Goddess.
 Which is no small feat for we—regardless of gender— are goddesses in process.
 It’s a practice we’re in.
 Every day.
 Whether we know it or not.
 Intend to or not.